PrisWen/100-days-of-code/README.md

 ## Day 6 : May 2 , 2020 |  Introduction Python, rmotr.com Data Science with Python Course

-**Today's Progress :** I finished exercise 2 sakila relational database
+**Today's Progress :** I finished exercise_2 sakila relational database

 **Thoughts :** I understand how to work with relational databases

+## Day 7 : May32 , 2020 |  Jupyter Notebooks Tutorial, , rmotr.com Data Science with Python Course

+**Today's Progress :** Today I learned more about Jupyter Notebooks and Jupyter Lab also I learned how to use 'Notebooks.ai'

+**Thoughts :** Notebooks.ai is a a fully online cloud-based Data Science environment